 A TRACTOR decorated with gold and diamonds captures the sun and raises a rainbow of magical realism as it’s cruising through the landscape, digging up stories of the rich soil.
-The stories told by the locals are transformed into music, performing arts and nightly performances.
+The stories are transformed into music and nightly performances.

-Inspired by the philosopher Bakhtin’s idea of the carnival – the party of the people – we are in the process of creating the performance TRACTOR – New Nordic Rituals.
-It’s an unusual music theatre performance without comparison to any other experience: Nordic darkness and grotesque trolls.
+TRACTOR is an unusual music theatre performance: Nordic darkness and grotesque trolls.
 A lady cut in half and brightly shining space fairies liberating your mind with their spherical songs; circus princesses swinging high up under the ceiling creating poetic shadows on the wall.
 TRACTOR is the circus that drove by your front door just before … It’s fiction built on your own stories and dreams; it doesn’t look like anything you’ve ever seen before.

 TRAKTOR WORKSHOPS IN DENMARK AND LATVIA

 From May 2019 the artist Tine Louise Kortermand will drive around in Denmark with a gold and diamond plated tractor.
 Along the way she visits 14 very different families, homes and places and collects stories from people.
 Also she collect stories from Latvia and at the same time, the Icelandic Maria Lilja Thrastardottir raises her thumb and collects stories from people up in the high north.
 All these different stories that people tell Tine Louise and Maria Lilja are transformed into the actual theatre performance, TRAKTOR – premiered early summer 2020.

 JOIN THE NEXT TRACTOR WORKSHOP (se the calender) >> HERE